shorepine/tulipcc/README.md

 ### Input and user interface

 Tulip supports USB keyboard input and touch input.
 (On Tulip Desktop, mouse clicks act as touch points.)
 It also comes with UI elements like buttons and sliders to use in your applications.
+More in the [full API](docs/tulip_api.md).

 ```python
 tulip.ui_callback(ui_callback)